tangalbert919/gigabyte-laptop-wmi/USAGE.md

 **Disclaimer:** Models older than the [Aero 15 X9 Series](https://www.gigabyte.com/Laptop/AERO-15--RTX-20-Series) do not support this, as it requires NVIDIA's Dynamic Boost from their Max-Q technologies.

-Aero/AORUS laptops support boosting the GPU's power limit.
-This seems to only matter on devices made between 2019 and 2021, as newer models have no way to check if this is enabled from the embedded controller.
+Aero/AORUS laptops support boosting the discrete GPU's power limit.
+Even though this is controlled by `nvidia-powerd`, the embedded controller can control this as well.

+Laptops with RTX 3000 series GPUs or newer have three different modes, while older models have one.

 **Node:** `/sys/devices/platform/aorus_laptop/gpu_boost`